nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 In ownCloud 7 this was called server-to-server sharing.
 Now it is called federated cloud sharing.
 With just a few clicks you can easily and securely link file shares between ownCloud servers, in effect creating a cloud of ownClouds.
-You can automatically send an email notification when you create the share, add password protection, allow users to upload files, and set an expiration date.
+You can automatically send an email notification when you create the share, share directly with users on other ownCloud servers without being required to send an email notification, add password protection, allow users to upload files, and set an expiration date.

-Federated cloud sharing now works a little differently than in ownCloud 8.0.
-Its configuration is now incorporated into the Sharing section on your ownCloud admin page, and you may share directly with users on other ownCloud servers without being required to send an email notification.

 Follow these steps to create a new federated cloud share: